chucktilbury/cmd/README.md

   * Better handling for boolean toggles
 * Enhancements to hash tables
   * Store void pointers instead of internal memory allocations.
-* Enhancements to memory functions
-  * Integrate the garbage collector into the tree using embedded GIT project.
-* Implement exceptions using setjmp standard library and use them in this library.

 ## MEM